08615999961401

 StatorContains electromagnetic coils that generate magnetic fields

-RotorRotating element aligned by magnetic attraction
+RotorRotating component aligned by magnetic attraction

-DriverControls current switching sequence
+DriverControls current switching and phase excitation

 ControllerGenerates pulse and direction signals